jcu-eresearch/nginx-custom-build/README.rst

-About this Nginx
+About this nginx
 ================

 .. image:: https://travis-ci.org/jcu-eresearch/nginx-custom-build.svg?branch=master
    :target: https://travis-ci.org/jcu-eresearch/nginx-custom-build

 .. important::
-   This Nginx build currently supports version 1.10.0+.
+   This nginx build currently supports version 1.10.0+.
 Please see the tags within this repository for previously supported versions (``v1.4.x``, ``v1.6.3``, ``v1.8.x``, etc).

-This version of Nginx is customised in a number of different ways:
+This version of nginx is customised in a number of different ways:

-* Adds support for Shibboleth authentication for applications served by Nginx using the `nginx-http-shibboleth
+* Adds support for Shibboleth authentication for applications served by nginx using the `nginx-http-shibboleth
   <https://github.com/nginx-shib/nginx-http-shibboleth>`_ module.
 This
   requires a Shibboleth SP built with FastCGI support and correctly configured.

   This is built as a dynamic module and deployable using its own RPM package.
-* Adds LDAP authentication for Nginx using `nginx-ldap-auth
+* Adds LDAP authentication for nginx using `nginx-ldap-auth
   <https://github.com/kvspb/nginx-auth-ldap>`_.
 * Has custom HTML XSLT transformation built in.
 This allows transformation of HTML documents on-the-fly via XSL (eg that which comes from `Diazo <http://diazo.org>`_ for theming).
-Help support the `patch being merged <https://trac.nginx.org/nginx/ticket/609>`_ into Nginx's core.
+Help support the `patch being merged <https://trac.nginx.org/nginx/ticket/609>`_ into nginx's core.
 * Has the ``ngx-fancyindex`` module for folder listings.
 * Has the ``ngx_ajp_module`` module for talking to AJP backends.
 * Has HTTP/2 support built